Battle of Keresztes

 The Battle of Keresztes (also known as the Battle of Mezőkeresztes) (Haçova Muharebesi) took place on 24–26 October 1596.
 It was fought between a combined Habsburg-Transylvanian force and the Ottoman Empire near the village of Mezőkeresztes (Haçova) in modern-day northern Hungary.
-The Ottomans routed the Habsburg-led army but due to their own losses are unable to exploit their victory.
+The Ottomans routed the Habsburg-led army but due to their own losses were unable to exploit their victory.

 Background

-On 23 June 1596, an Ottoman Army marched from Constantinopole.
+On 23 June 1596, the Ottoman army marched from Constantinopole.
 Commanded by Sultan Mehmed III, the army marched through Edirne, Filibe (now known as Plovdiv), Sofia, and Niš to arrive at Belgrade on 9 August.
-On 20 August, the army crossed the River Sava by bridge and entered the Austrian territory of Siren.
+On 20 August, the army crossed the River Sava by bridge and entered the Austrian territory of Srem.
 A war council was called at Slankamen Castle, and it was decided that they would begin a siege on the Hungarian fort of Eger (Erlau).
 The fort controlled the communication routes between Habsburg Austria and Transylvania, all of whom were in revolt against Ottoman suzerainty.

 However, news soon arrived that the Austrians had besieged and succeeded in taking over the Castle of Hatvan and had brutally killed all the Ottomans housed there, including the women and children.
-The Ottoman Army started a siege of the fort of Eger on 21 September 1596, and by 12 October the castle had capitulated.
+The Ottoman army started a siege of the fort of Eger on 21 September 1596, and by 12 October the castle had capitulated.
 As retaliation for the Hatvan castle massacre, the defenders of the castle were all executed.

 Not long after, Ottoman command received the report that a mixed army of Austrians and Transylvanians were advancing towards the Ottoman expeditionary force.
 A war council in the castle of Hatvan was conducted under Grand Vizier Damat Ibrahim Pasha.
 It was decided that the Ottoman army should march out of Erlau castle so as to meet the Austrians at a suitable battle terrain.
-The Sultan thought that the Ottoman army should disengage and return to Istanbul; it was with great difficulty that he was persuaded to engage the enemy forces.
-The Christian army had 10,000 Austrians, 4,000 Germans, 3,000 reiters, 13,000 Hungarian light cavalry and 10,000 Transylvanians, plus 15 other European countries for a total of 55,000 men.
+The Sultan thought that the Ottoman army should disengage and return to Constantinople; it was with great difficulty that he was persuaded to engage the enemy forces.
+The Christian army had 10,000 Austrians, 4,000 Germans, 3,000 reiters, 13,000 Hungarian light cavalry and 10,000 Transylvanians, and additional troops from fifteen other European countries for a total of 55,000 men.